mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * `ver` - The slate version and supported block header version, separated by a `:`
 * `id` - The slate's UUID, standard hex-string encoding for UUIDs
 * `sta` - 2 character String representing the current stage of the the transaction.
 See [Status Codes](#status_codes)
+* `off` - The running transaction offset total, base-64 encoded.
+All parties select a random offset at the beginning of the transaction and subtract their offset from the excess value of their outputs.
+They then subtract the value of the inputs from the offset when committing to inputs, updating the total offset before sending to the next stage.

 ##### Fields - Optional, depending on State and transaction options
 * `num_parts` - The number of participants in the transaction, assumed to be 2 if omitted